MillenniumMachines/MillenniumOS/README.md

 ## Usage

-Please follow the installation instructions on our [documentation](https://millenniummachines.github.io/docs/millennium-os/manual/installation/) site.
-If you have not already installed a supported RRF configuration, then you should follow the instructions for the Milo [here](https://millenniummachines.github.io/docs/milo/manual/chapters/90_install_rrf/).
+Please follow the installation instructions on our [documentation](https://millenniummachines.github.io/docs/millennium-os/) site.

+If you have not already installed a supported RRF configuration, then you should follow the instructions for the [Milo](https://millenniummachines.github.io/docs/milo/).

+If you are not using a Millennium Machine, you will need to create a compatible configuration yourself.

 ## Liability